MEI Travel Banner Ad

 Coconut Grove is the oldest continuously inhabited neighborhood of Miami.
 This neighborhood offers a relaxed vibe and picturesque views of Biscayne Bay.
 It is also home to the Vizcaya Museum and Gardens.

-Wynwood, a trendy up and coming area just north of Downtown Miami, is home to one of the largest street art collections in the world.
+Wynwood, a trendy up-and-coming area just north of downtown Miami, is home to one of the largest street art collections in the world.
 Most famous are the Wynwood Walls, a giant set of outdoor murals.

 Guide to Miami Cruise Port

 Of course, there is also South Beach.
-With beautiful beaches, Art Deco architecture, high end shopping, fine dining, and nightclubs, there is never a dull moment day or night.
+With beautiful beaches, Art Deco architecture, high-end shopping, fine dining, and nightclubs, there is never a dull moment day or night.
 South Pointe Park is also a great place to view the cruise ships sailing away.

 If you are looking for even more options, see our Top Things to Do in Miami on a Cruise with more tour and shore excursion ideas!